-Time is the elaboration in actual fact of the Eph. iii.
-9- thoughts and purposes of God.
+Time is the elaboration in actual fact of Eph.
+111. 9-11. the thoughts and purposes of God.
 Slowly the Divine conception has taken shape in the formation and education of the Church; just as of old it took shape in the making of the world.
 And it is a great help to us to catch a glimpse of the direction of the Divine movement.
 The explorer who, from a commanding headland, is able to descry the set or lie of a country, confers a lasting benefit on all who follow him; and it is one of the inestimable benefits of revelation that it removes the obscurity which drapes our mortal lives so closely, and makes all men see the dispensation of the mystery.

-(2) In Christ the blessings of redemption are stored.- Eph. i.
-3, 6, All conceivable spiritual blessings 7, 13. needed by us for living a holy and useful life are stored in Jesus.
+(2) In Christ the blessings of redemption

+Eph.
+1.3.6, are stored.-All conceivable spiritual blessings needed by us for living a holy and useful life are stored in Jesus.
 We must therefore be in Him by a living faith to partake of them; as a child must be in the home, to participate in the provisions of the father's care.
 It is only they who know the meaning of the life hidden with Christ in God, and who abide in Christ, to whom God gives the key of his granary, and says, "Go in, and take what you will."